-This approach has been adopted despite the fact that CPA Australia is an unlisted public company limited by guarantee and as such is not formally required to report against the CGPR.
-CPA Australia uses the CGPR as a benchmark to best practice and has implemented these principles as far as they are relevant to it as a membership-based organisation.
+CPA Australia Ltd (CPA Australia) is committed to best practice in corporate governance and to advancing trusted and valued accounting and business professionals who enhance and support their communities.
+This commitment is reflected in our adoption of the 4th edition of the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations (CGPR) released in February 2019.
+CPA Australia is an unlisted public company limited by guarantee (Company) and is not formally required to report against the CGPR.
+We choose to do so as a benchmark to best practice and we have implemented these Principles as far as they are relevant to us as a membership-based organisation.

-This document represents the Corporate Governance Statement as at 31 December 2020.
+This document represents the Corporate Governance Statement as at 31 December 2022 (Statement).

 Principle 1: Lay solid foundations for management and oversight